-- a. one or more CROHO-registered bachelor's degree programmes (full-time/part-time/workstudy); and/or - b. pre-bachelor study programmes; and/or - c. one or more master's degree programmes; and/or - d. post-initial courses; and/or - e. commercial activities such as offering courses. - 23.
-Institute Director
+- a. one or more RIO-registered (formerly CROHO-registered) bachelor's degree programmes (full-time/part-time/work-study); and/or - b. one or more master's degree programmes; and/or - c. post-initial courses; and/or - d. commercial activities such as offering courses.

+23. Institute Director